ISISComputingGroup/ibex_developers_manual/Containerising-the-Archiver-Appliance.md

 if `nerdctl build` is used, then the container will need to be spun up via the following:
 `nerdctl run -it --rm -v "containerdata:/storage" -p 17665:17665,5064:5064,5065:5065 isis-aa /bin/bash`
 Where:
-* 17665 is the Arvhiver Appliance web interface port.
+* 17665 is the Archiver Appliance web interface port.
 * 5065,5064 are the standard EPICS channel access ports (both UDP and TCP).

 **Note** that the local `containerdata` directory is specified as a relative path to the current working directory.
 It is possible to define an absolute path, but this needs further reading and testing to discover how it works.